Hedwigs Hill, Texas: Churches and school

 In 1870, a Methodist Episcopal church became the first church in the area, later joined by Art Methodist Church and Hilda Methodist Church.
 The Louis Martin family was Catholic and often held services in their home.

 Hedwig Hill had a school in the district from the late 1800s to early 1900s.

 Later years

-The Hedwig population began a decline in the early 1900s, dwindling to a population of 10 in the 1950s, where it remained in 2000.
+The Hedwig population began a decline in the early 1900s, dwindling to a population of 10 in the 1950s.
+By the year 2000, the population had rebounded to 74.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Hedwigs Hill has a humid subtropical climate, Cfa on climate maps.